MicrosoftDocs/architecture-center/docs/ai-ml/architecture/azure-openai-baseline-landing-zone-content.md

 No DNS settings are configured for the remaining components in the architecture because no outbound communication occurs from those services.
 No DNS resolution is required for those components.

 Many of these components require appropriate DNS records in the hub's DNS servers to resolve this workload's many private endpoints.
-For more information, see [Azure Private DNS zones](#private-dns-zones).
+For more information, see [Private DNS zones](#private-dns-zones).
 For components where hub-based DNS resolution can't occur, you're faced with the following limitations:

 - The platform team can't log DNS requests, which might be an organizational security team requirement.